SSWConsulting/SSW.Rules.Content/rules/evaluate-slms-vs-azure-cloud-llms/rule.md

 ### Why evaluate SLMs?

-**Cost considerations**: Azure AI’s cloud-based LLMs, such as GPT-4, charge per usage, which can quickly add up.
+**Cost considerations**: Azure OpenAI services, such as GPT-4o, charge per usage, which can quickly add up.
 On the other hand, SLMs, which can be deployed locally or in a more cost-efficient environment, may offer similar results for less complex tasks, reducing overall costs

 **Performance needs**: Not every task requires the full power of an Azure LLM.
 Tasks like text classification, keyword extraction, or template-based responses can often be handled just as well by an SLM, saving both on compute resources and cost